-Areas of the Jurassic coast, which contain fertile ground, also support the growth of wildflowers.
+Areas of the Jurassic coast which contain fertile ground also support the growth of wildflowers.
 These provide the landscape with yellow, pink, violet, and red hues during the summer.
 Examples of wildflowers are bird’s foot trefoil, carline thistle, and horseshoe.

 Jurassic coast allow for a dynamic range of activities.
 It has a museum where the most beautiful fossils are stored.
 There’s also a snacking and beach area for swimming.
 You can also rent a bike and follow the National Cycle Network, which connects the nearby towns and villages.
 Finally, prepare a wine because a cruise service is waiting.

-Mont Saint Michael, French Riviera, & Monaco
+2. Mont Saint Michael.
+French Riviera, & Monaco

-Lysebotn, Pulpit Rock, and Trolltunga
+3. Lysebotn, Pulpit Rock, and Trolltunga

 Lysebotn is a village 2 hours away from Norway’s capital Oslo.
 It offers a grand escape from civilization by trapping your eyesight on a picturesque rocky landscape that nature embedded with yellow, dark green, gray, and white colors.
 Lysebotn also faces a channel with towering rock cliffs and hills on the sides and looks very tranquil.

 If you’re aiming to go higher, then head to Pulpit rock.
 This is a rock cliff that’s twice taller than the Eiffel tower.
-Due to its wonderful elevation, many come to train their breathing for mountaineering and other recreational activities that expose people to thin air.
+Due to its wonderful elevation, many come to train their breathing for mountaineering and other recreational activities that expose them to thin air.

-For testing your nerves more, go to Vestra county’s Trolltunga.
+For testing your nerves more, go to Vestra County’s Trolltunga.
 Trolltunga is a rock formation that’s 1,100 meters above sea level.
 In plain English, Trolltunga translates to troll tongue.
 This is due to its protruding platform that gradually narrows from the base.
 Only the base is attached to a rock, and the rest of the platform is suspended mid-air.
 As a result, standing on it can be quite unnerving, especially during windy conditions.